nuxt/website-v2/content/en/guides/internals-glossary/internals-module-container.md

 })
 ```

-If you want, you can specify a custom path for the `fileName` too, so you can prevent name clashing and choose the folder structure inside `.nuxt` folder:
+If you choose to specify a `fileName`, you can configure a custom path for the `fileName` too, so you can choose the folder structure inside `.nuxt` folder or prevent name collisioning:

 ```
 {